-The Williams appliance was developed by Dr. Jeff Williams who practices orthodontics and pediatric dentistry in Bartlett, Tennessee, USA.
+The Williams appliance was developed by Dr. Jeff Williams who practiced orthodontics and pediatric dentistry in Bartlett, Tennessee, USA.
 The appliance was originally designed to be used on the mandibular arch in the mixed dentition.
 The two basic objectives of the appliance are to develop the transverse width of the lower dental alveolar base, and to recover any lost mandibular arch length.

 There is a great deal of controversy within the profession as to the success or failure of arch development, sometimes mistakenly referred to as arch expansion.
 It is this author’s opinion that this subject is well addressed in the text by Enlow and Hans entitled “Essentials of Facial Growth” published by Saunders, ISBN 0-7216-6106-8.